fectec/JohnDeereSTM32RaspPi/README.md

 ## Raspberry Pi 3 Model B Plotting

 The Raspberry Pi receives the output data from the model (engine speed, vehicle speed and gear) through the UART RX pin.
 Thus, using the *serial* library, the serial port containing the real-time values is read.
 These are written to a CSV file with the *csv* library and plotted with the *matplotlib* library.
 A graphical interface was also realized via the *pygame* library, which receives the graphs from *matplotlib* in raw data format, converts them to surfaces, and can then draw them within the same game window.
+At an earlier stage of the development, a plotting script using *randomly generated data* was created.
+This file is also provided.

+## Demos

+### Graphical Interface

+### Physical Interaction